trinerosep/gmt/README.md

 ## Firefox

-Changed .insidesidemenu to suit responsive styles appears to be working correctly now
+Changed .insidesidemenu to suit responsive styles, appears to be working correctly now

 ## Safari